CodingClubUC3M/codingclubuc3m.github.io/_posts/2018-05-23-Introduction-Julia-hidden.md

 But first things first.
 Before starting programming, we need where to run our code.
 For that we have two possibilities:

-1. Run it online in JuliaBox
+1. Run it online in JuliaBox.

 2. Execute it on the interpreter that can be download from the official website (<https://julialang.org/>).
 When using this second option, it is also recommended to install the IDE extension (<http://junolab.org/>).